Why do you have pelvic pain that won’t go away?

 How do you get rid of pelvic pain that won’t go away?

 As you can see, there are many causes of the pain, all working together.
 (It’s multifactorial).
 You can make a good start on it yourself by following the program in my e-book.
 But you need to seek specialist help as well.
 You need a health professional who has expertise in breaking the cycle of chronic pelvic pain.
 You need a health professional who keeps up with the research.
 At the same time, they need to be open to new ideas and treating you as an individual, not a research study.
 If you can’t yet get to such a professional, there are some DIY activities that can get you started on breaking the cycle of pelvic pain.
 These activities include specific muscle stretches, special breathing training and pelvic relaxation techniques.
-There are Free Your Pelvis audios available on this site to help you with this.
+There are pelvis audios available on this site to help you with this.